-There is a comprehensive software manual, The Software Reference Manual, available on the SDK CD or from our web site This manual describes every function in the BitFlow SDK API in detail.
+There is a comprehensive software manual, The Software Reference Manual, available from our web site This manual describes every function in the BitFlow SDK API in detail.
 Also included are overview chapters which describe how to use the different APIs from a high level.

-If you are using the Bufln C++ interface the documentation can be found in HTML form on our web site.
-As the Bufln C++ class is just a wrapper around the Bufln class, it will be helpful to see the Bufln functions in the The Software Reference Manual
+If you are using the BufIn C++ interface the documentation can be found in HTML form on our web site.
+As the BufIn C++ class is just a wrapper around the BufIn class, it will be helpful to see the BufIn functions in the The Software Reference Manual